-AK/FILM 4550 3.0 (4550 6.0) Independent Study in Film.
-Open to advanced students only, this course will give the highly motivated film student an opportunity to pursue intensive study on his or her own under the guidance of an instructor.
+AK/FILM 4550 3.0/4550 6.0 Independent Study in Film.
+Open to advanced students only, this course will give the highly motivated film student an opportunity to pursue intensive study on his or her own under the guidance of a departmental instructor.

-Prerequisites: Completion of at least 78 credits including all the required film courses: AK/FILM 2400 6.0 and AK/FILM 2430 6.0 plus 6 additional film credits and permission of the Coordinator of Fine Arts.
+Prerequisite: Completion of at least 78 credits including all the required film courses: AK/FILM 2400 6.0 and AK/FILM 2430 6.0 plus six additional film credits and permission of the Film coordinator and the Chair of Fine Arts.

-Note: Not open to students who have taken AK/FILM 4550 3.0 or AK/ FILM 4550 6.0.
+Note: Not open to students who have taken AK/FILM 4550 3.0 or 4550 6.0.

-AK/FILM 4600 3.0 (4600 6.0) Special Topics: Independent Cinema.
+AK/FILM 4600 3.0/4600 6.0 Special Topics: Independent Cinema.

 The course provides an intensive study of individual film and video directors and movements which have operated outside the Hollywood and European commercial systems.